yaroxy/yaroxy/README.md

 ## Hi there 👋

-- B.S. in HIT
-- M.S. in USTC
+> Tools for thought, code for joy.

+CS @ HIT (B.S.) → USTC (M.S.).
+Relearning how to learn — and building a strong foundation in the systems behind large models, from algorithms all the way down to the GPU.

 <!--
-**yaroxy/yaroxy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+**yaroxy/yaroxy** is a ✨ _special_ ✨ repository because its `README.md`

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+(this file) appears on your GitHub profile.
 -->

-## 👨🏻‍💻 Programming
+## 👨🏻‍💻 Stack

-> Tools for thought, code for joy.

 <p align="left">
   <img src="https://skillicons.dev/icons?i=apple,c,linux,obsidian,py,pytorch,rust" alt="Tech Stack"/>